Professional Business Email

 With an IMAP account, all emails (in both your inbox and outbox) reside on the server and are synced to your computer and/or phone’s email applications.
 If you are using multiple devices to manage your email account, IMAP is the way to go.

-I recommend using IMAP; it’s a lot easier to manage in the long run, particularly for syncing email on multiple devices or when upgrading your computer to a new one.
+I highly recommend using IMAP; it’s a lot easier to manage in the long run, particularly for syncing email on multiple devices or when upgrading your computer to a new one.